Real-Time Metrics

 Time Series Example

-The following example will help the end user understand how a Production Call with multiple steps and miniApps would be depicted in real-time metrics.
+The following example is aimed to help you understand how a Production Call with multiple steps and miniApps would depicted in real-time metrics.
 We have a Banking IVR Application, built using Orchestrator.
 The main flow consists of a sequence of three miniApps.
 A call enters our IVR at 10:01 and exits the IVR at 10:08.
-During this call three miniApps are used:
+During this call, three miniApps are used:

 • miniApp 1 is triggered the moment the call reaches the application,